inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

 *ping*-like protocol.

-All the above network protocols can work with IPv4 addresses, IPv6 addresses, use MAC address as network address (this is sometimes useful in WSNs), or use sythetic addresses that only make sense within the simulation.
+All the above network protocols can work with IPv4 addresses, IPv6 addresses, use MAC address as a network address (this is sometimes useful in WSNs), or use synthetic addresses that only make sense within the simulation.
 [1]_

 In apps, you need to specify which network layer protocol you want to